lowdrant/mySatComm/README.md

 # mySatComm
 Homebrew groundstation for receiving data from satellites.
 Servos are controlled via Raspberry Pi, and DSP is handled through the GNU Radio and GPredict programs.

 ## Installation
-Run [install.sh](install.sh) to install all dependencies on Raspian
+Clone this repo to your Raspberry Pi and run [install.sh](install.sh) to install all dependencies.
+Currently only works on Debian-based distros.

 ## Software/Retailer Links
 * [GPredict](http://gpredict.oz9aec.net/) - Satellite tracking and antenna actuation software